Common Kansas City Wood Rot Issues and Their Prevention

 Trim rots normally because the home hasn’t been painted in 15 to 20 years and raw wood is exposed.
 Raw wood exposed to moisture will eventually rot no matter what type it is.
 Rot on trim is preventable via proper priming and painting and also good caulking.

 There of course are other strange cases we run into with wood rot repair and carpentry, but those above are 80-90% of what we deal with painting every year.
 Wood rot is best prevented via:

 - Routine maintenance - if you see bare wood on your home, cracking caulking, peeling paint or the beginnings of some wood rot it’s best to get a painting company out there to estimate it.
 If caught early, it’ll be less expensive than if you defer and allow things to get worse.

-- Quality siding or building materials – some building materials perform better here than others.
+- Quality siding or building materials - some building materials perform better here than others.
 If you have a home you love and you plan on being there a long time, it may be worth it to weight the pros/cons of replacing your siding with something that will perform better than what is currently on your home.
-At the least, make sure any contractor you hire is using the right material for the job.
+At the least, make sure any contractor you hire, especially James Hardie Siding contractors, are using the right material for the job.